 3. What about medical school recommendation letters?
 You haven’t mentioned anything?

-Dalhousie Medical School does not require reference letters from its applicants.
-You must provide verifiers for each of the activities you put in your supplementary application form, but they will be contacted by the school directly if necessary.
+Dalhousie Faculty of Medicine does not require reference letters from its applicants.
+However, you must provide verifiers for each of the activities you put in your supplementary application form, and they will be contacted by the school directly if necessary.
 Make sure you ask your verifiers for permission to put their names and contact info in the application.
 It would also be wise to ensure that these people are willing to give you full support if contacted by the school.

 4. What should I tell my verifiers to say about me if they’re contacted?